Audetas/KRelay/PLUGIN DOCUMENTATION.md

 1) Create a new C# "Class Library" Project.

-2) Rightclick your project in the Solution Explorer and select "Add Reference".
+2) Right click your project in the Solution Explorer and select "Add Reference".

 3) Go to the "Browse" tab and find and add "Lib K Relay.dll".